bsplku/fingerprintFCdnn/README.md

 Hidden layers are initialized using a pretrained model to shorten a training time.

 ## modules_indiv_identification.py
-This script includes modules used in the main code.
+This module contains the classes/functions used in the main code.

 ## data/
 This directory includes the input tvFC data.
 The subdirectory RS1 (or Day1) and RS2 (or Day2) indicate resting-state fMRI scans from the first and second visits, respectively.
-Each visit had two runs with different phase encoding directions, i.e., right-to-left (RL) and left-to-right (LR).
+Each visit contains two runs with different phase encoding directions, i.e., right-to-left (RL) and left-to-right (LR).

 ## results_example/
-This directory contains an example result. \
+This directory contains example results. \
-Similar to this, the main code will automatically create './results/results_...\_tgHSP\_...' directory.
+Similarly, the main code will store the corresponding results in an automatically created './results' directory.

 <br/><br/>